Catholic communism

-Catholic communism, known in Italian as cattocomunismo, is a political and theological movement that combines Catholic social teaching with communism or bolshevism.
-Its adherents are known as Catholic communists, and the ideology has also been referred to by various other names, including Catholic Bolshevism, Christian Bolshevism, Left-Catholicism, and White Bolshevism.
+Catholic communism (known in Italian as cattocomunismo) is a political and theological movement that attempts to combine or synthesise Catholic social teachings with communism and Bolshevism.
+Its adherents are known as Catholic communists, and the ideology has also been referred to, sometimes erroneously, by various other names, including Catholic Bolshevism, Christian Bolshevism, Left-Catholicism, and White Bolshevism.

 The movement first emerged in Italy during the early 20th century, developing significantly in the 1930s among members of the Catholic Action association.
-Ideologically, Catholic communists view communism as the most effective means of realizing Catholic social teaching.
-While they generally accept historical materialism, they usually reject the dialectical materialism and state atheism of Marxism–Leninism.
+Ideologically, Catholic communists view communism as the most effective means of realising Catholic social teaching.
+They generally accept historical materialism, but usually reject the dialectical materialism and state atheism of Marxism–Leninism.

 Core tenets

-Catholic communism is founded on the belief that the principles of social justice, charity, and communal living espoused in Catholic social teaching can only be fully achieved through a communist social and economic structure.
+Catholic communism is founded on the belief that the principles of social justice, charity, and communal living espoused in Catholic social teaching can only be fully realised through a communist social and economic structure.
 The Gospel has been described within the movement as a "sublime Labour Charter".
 This synthesis distinguishes itself from traditional Marxism by its rejection of anti-religious and materialist doctrines.

 Proponents drew parallels between Christian and communist ideals.
-Guido Miglioli, a leader of the "white Bolshevik" trade unions, argued that the message of the Russian Bolsheviks was ultimately Christian, asserting that peasants who fueled the revolution were "extraordinarily religious."
+Guido Miglioli, a leader of the "White Bolshevik" trade unions, argued that the message of the Russian Bolsheviks was ultimately Christian, asserting that peasants who fueled the revolution were "extraordinarily religious".
 He saw the 1918 Soviet Constitution as an "evangelical document" and framed its policies in biblical language, comparing the redistribution of land to the provision of manna from heaven, where no accumulation was permitted and all received according to their needs.

 When asked why he remained a Catholic rather than simply becoming a communist, Miglioli stated that "Christianity brought communism beyond the limits of earthly life."
 This sentiment was echoed by others who saw the two ideologies as compatible.
-The writer Arthur Koestler, before his disillusionment with communism, observed that Catholicism and communism offered viable "theoretical blueprints of the future" and that Catholicism could complement communism by combining "the spiritual realm with the promise of social revolution."
+The writer Arthur Koestler, before his disillusionment with communism, observed that Catholicism and communism offered viable "theoretical blueprints of the future" and that Catholicism could complement communism by combining "the spiritual realm with the promise of social revolution".